dhruvsyos/llmworkbook/README.md

 # **LLMWorkbook**

-> [!WARNING]
-> This repo is in development and may not be secure.
-Use is at your own risk

 **LLMWorkbook** is a Python package designed to seamlessly integrate Large Language Models (LLMs) into your workflow with DataFrames/Arrays.
 This package allows you to easily configure an LLM, send prompts **row-wise** from a DataFrame/Arrays, and store responses back in the DataFrame with minimal effort.

 ---